Federal Reserve’s attention to climate risk draws ire from Republicans

 Climate change is “a good study of how the Fed’s rhetoric changed from Trump to Biden,” Sahm said.

 “This is not going to be an activist Fed.
-But they’re going to be more open about what they’re doing, because they’re not going to be tweeted at by the president,” Sahm said, referring to Trump’s habit of attacking Powell and airing his displeasure with Fed policies.
+But they’re going to be more open about what they’re doing, because they’re not going to be tweeted at by the president,” Sahm said, referring to President Donald Trump’s habit of attacking Powell and airing his displeasure with Fed policies.
 “They don’t want to get in a fight with progressives either.”

 Recently, the Fed has been more up front with its work on climate risk.